 Use banners, links, menu buttons, and pop-ups (not the annoying types) to ensure that your landing page – regardless of where your site visitor finds themselves on your site – is as easy to find and navigate to as possible.

-Creating A Landing Page using the PMPro Sitewide Sale Add On
+Creating a Landing Page Using the Sitewide Sales Plugin

 There are many ways to create a landing page.
 The method you do this doesn’t matter as long as you can get your offer to your customers as simply and quickly as possible.
 For those of you who are using Paid Memberships Pro, we have streamlined the process of creating, running and managing a sale landing page.
-We’ve done this by creating an Add On that handles all of this for you called the Paid Memberships Pro – Sitewide Sales Add On.
+We’ve done this by creating a separate WordPress plugin that handles all of this for you called Sitewide Sales.

-With Sitewide Sale, you can create a sales-focused landing page, accept payments, check reports and analytics and customize the look of it to suit your needs.
-We use this Add On to run all of our own Paid Memberships Pro Sales and can really vouch for how effective it is.
+With Sitewide Sales, you can create a focused landing page, accept payments, check reports and analytics and customize the look of it to suit your needs.
+We use this plugin to run all of our own sales here at PMPro.

 What did I miss?
 Do you have a tip or recommendation that you’d like to share with us?
 We would like to know!
 Leave a comment down below and let’s get chatting.